Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 Despite the best of intentions and efforts when developing relationships, customers may defect to other ports.
 The main reasons behind this change in port choice are related to inadequate service or often just the impression of being treated with indifference.
 Retaining or reclaiming customers can be accomplished through a number of complementary strategies.

 A. Communication with customers

-It is of paramount importance to occasionally survey customers, preferably via direct verbal communication, to find out the satisfaction level about the port and to find out how the port service compares to the competition.
+It is of paramount importance to occasionally survey customers, preferably via direct verbal communication, to discover satisfaction levels about the port and find out how the port service compares to the competition.
 This form of market research should be approached systematically and regularly to understand changes in customer satisfaction levels.
-Issues to discuss include the degree of satisfaction with the services provided, perceptions of value for money, port efficiency, feedback on the available information (e.g. web site), potential growth in terms of tonnage through the port, changes to their needs and requirements, feedback on customer service, and in general, the day-to-day issues creating operational problems for customers.
+Issues to discuss include the degree of satisfaction with the services provided, perceptions of value for money, port efficiency, feedback on the available information (e.g. web site), potential growth in terms of tonnage through the port as well as changes to their needs and requirements, feedback on customer service, and in general, the day-to-day issues creating operational problems for customers.

 The formation of port user groups is another effective means of communicating with a broad range of customers.
-These groups tend to be consultative and information-sharing mechanisms to provide feedback and maintain communication between the port and its customers that may include stevedoring companies, tenants, shipping companies, shipping agents, and community groups.
-Matters discussed at these meetings may range from operational and policy issues, infrastructure developments, strategy, and environmental management.
+These groups tend to be consultative and information-sharing mechanisms to provide feedback and maintain communication between the port and its customers, including stevedoring companies, tenants, shipping companies, shipping agents, and community groups.
+Matters discussed at these meetings may include operational and policy issues, infrastructure developments, strategy, and environmental management.

 B. Listening to front-line people

 The customer contact people are often the first to hear what bothers customers and are better positioned to identify customer needs and concerns.
 They are not only physically or virtually close but may have developed a personal bond with the customer.
 Understanding that front-line employees continually interact with customers and influence customer satisfaction levels should highlight the importance of employing customer-focused staff and providing them with at least fundamental training in marketing.